avidim/smartbrain-api/README.md

-# The backend of the SmartBrain app
+# The backend of the SmartBrain app (may work slow, because server located at heroku)

 # https://smartbrain-avidim.herokuapp.com